Version 1.3 – dated: 12/02/2024

 (Information on personal data processing in accordance with Article 13 of the Regulation EU 2016/679)

-• forms an integral part of the Site and the services we offer;
+– forms an integral part of the Site and the services we offer; and

-• is also be intended as Information pursuant to art.
-13 of the GDPR for those who interact with the web services of this Site.
+– is Information pursuant to Article 13 of the GDPR for those who interact with the services of this Site.

 Processing of personal data means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 5. Transfer of Personal Data

 1. Data Controller and Data Protection Officer (DPO)

 The Controller of the processing is Diennea as specified above.
 The Data Controller’s organization comprises a Data Protection Officer (DPO).
 The DPO is available for any information regarding the processing of the personal data of Diennea, including the list of data processors.
 It is possible to contact the DPO by writing to email@example.com.